 Meet Lisette Ffolkes: The Woman Behind Caribbean Inspired Jewelry Line Jam+Rico

-A doer, who dreams of a world full of excitement and color, Lisette Ffolkes, a New York based jewelry designer, born to a Jamaican father and Puerto Rican mother, started creative endeavors at age 14.
-She is the woman behind Jam + Rico, an exquisite line taking its inspiration from the Caribbean heritage with the ultimate vision to combine her love for travel and culture to create timeless yet bold pieces, all while paying homage to the women who have inspired her along the way.
+A doer, who dreams of a world full of excitements and colors, Lisette Ffolkes, a New York based jewelry designer, born to a Jamaican father and Puerto Rican mother, started creative endeavors at age 14.
+She is the woman behind Jam + Rico, an exquisite line taking its inspiration from the Caribbean heritage with the ultimate vision to combine her love of travel and culture to create timeless yet bold pieces, all while paying homage to the women who have inspired her along the way.
 Lisette earned a B.A. in Apparel Design at the University of Delaware, where she started exploring a process based on innovation through color, textile, and texture.